-This report is made solely to the Group's members, as a body, in accordance with the terms of our engagement letter.
-Our audit work has been undertaken so that we might state to the Group's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Group and the Group's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the company's members, as a body, in accordance with our engagement letter.
+Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone, other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Rakesh Chauhan FCCA (Senior Statutory Auditor) For and on behalf of: Pointon Young Chartered Accountants 33 Ludgate Hill Birmingham
+Rakesh Chauhan FCCA (Senior Statutory Auditor) For and on behalf of: Pointon Young Chartered Accountants, Statutory Auditor 33 Ludgate Hill Birmingham B3 1EH

-B3 1EH